Chapter 2 - Coming Into My Own

 The Summer In-between

-In some ways the summer in-between graduation from High School and going off to college is lost time.
-You feel that you are no longer a kid, but you really haven’t gotten to your young man thing yet.
+In some ways the summer in-between graduation from high school and going off to college is lost time.
+You feel like you are no longer a kid in your parents world, but you really haven’t defined your independent self yet.
 It was also an ending to friendships that had been around since grade school.
-Mark and I had finished out the year playing a lot of folk gigs including the BHS graduation party, but there was this elephant in the room for us.
-I don’t know if I had any fantasy about us going off to college together and continuing to play, but if I did that ended when Mark announced he was going to Pacific College in Stockton and I was headed to Cal Poly if I could make summer school work.
+Mark and I had finished out the year playing a lot of folk gigs including the BHS graduation party, but there was definitely this elephant in the room for us.
+I don’t know if I really had any fantasy about us going off to college together and continuing to play, but if I did that ended when Mark announced he was going to Pacific College in Stockton and I was headed to Cal Poly if I could make summer school work.
 We would however have on last rave before we moved on.

 The City of Berkeley in those days operated family summer camps near Yosemite.

 The gang of us that arrived was an eccentric bunch.
-Singers, musicians, actors etc. They gave us two multi-bunked cabins by the stream away from the main camp.
-Good thing, we were about to rage and celebrate our freedom.
-It was the summer of 65 and music was the soundtrack for changing times.
-We were of course into the Beatles, but one of the staff was totally into the Rolling Stones.
-They were gritty not cute.
-Paul Farso was a brilliant jazz pianist and he turned us on to all kinds of new music that summer and yes, we were getting stoned as we listened.
-Those six weeks were spent in kind of a wonderful haze.
-He would later go on to found the Loading Zone, one of the first generation San Francisco rock bands.
-Mark and I jammed with him, but our chops were really not up to rock and roll yet.
+They gave us two multi-bunked cabins by the stream away from the main camp.
+Good thing, because we were about to celebrate our freedom, very loudly.
+It was the summer of 65 and music was the soundtrack for these changing times.
+We were of course into the Beatles, but one of the other staff members turned us on to the Rolling Stones.
+The bad boys.
+Paul Farso was a brilliant jazz pianist and he introduced us to all kinds of new music that summer and yes, we were getting stoned as we listened.
+Those six weeks were spent in a kind of wonderful haze.
+Paul would later go on to found the Loading Zone, one of the first generation San Francisco rock bands.
+Mark and I jammed with him some, but our chops were really not up to rock and roll yet.

-A couple of things did happen at that camp that were interesting.
-I was lifeguarding at the swimming hole one day.
-It was really a dammed up pool in the river.
-My vantage point was up on top of a rock in the middle of the pool.
-I watched a young mother bring her very young child down to the water.
+A couple of other things did happen at that camp that were interesting.
+I was life guarding at the swimming hole one day.
+It was really a pool dammed up in the river.
+My vantage point was on top of a rock in the middle of the pool.
+One afternoon I watched a young mother bring her very young child down to the water.
 The child went into the water as the mother turned her back.
-She got lifted off the sand bottom and swept into the rapidly moving stream.
+The young child immediately got lifted off the sandy bottom and swept into the rapidly moving stream.
 I don’t know how it happened, but I came off the rock and got to the child quickly and pulled her to safety.
 The mother recovered and rushed us almost knocking the child out of my arms.
-I got her calmed down and everything was okay.
 I went to sleep that night wondering if I had saved a life.
 Pretty grown up stuff all of a sudden.

-The other thing that happened was that the forest service organized some of us into a fire fighting team as an auxiliary to the real guys.
-We got some basic instruction (I mean very basic) and then we watched one night as a big fire crept towards the camp.
+The other thing that happened that summer was that the forest service organized some of us into a fire fighting team as an auxiliary to the real smoke eaters.
+We got some basic instruction (I mean very basic) and then we watched one night as a big fire erupted in the forest north of the camp.
 We were not asked to fight it, but I remember looking at the wall of fire and then looking at the puny shovel in my hands and feeling in awe of the power of nature when she gets going.

 The six weeks at camp screamed by.
 A couple of quick summer romances etc. and suddenly it was time to go.
 The gang walked me out to where the Greyhound bus stopped.
 I was to take the bus to Berkeley and then drive to Cal Poly with my father.
-We said our good byes.
-It was hard with Mark.
+As we said our good byes, it was hardest with Mark.
 We had grown up a lot together.
-I sat in the back of the bus as we pulled away looking at them waving so long.
+I found my seat in the back of the bus as they waved goodby.
 My life was about to enter a new chapter.
-I sighed and looked forward to whatever was in store.
+I sighed as I looked forward to whatever was in store.
 Little did I know that unexpected changes were literally a car ride away.